lelou6666/nimbus-docs/phantom/scripting.rst

 ===========================
-Scripting with the REST API
+Scripting with the Phantom Autoscale API
 ===========================

 Phantom uses the AWS Autoscaling protocol, and we